ge-high-assurance/VERDICT/docs/README.md

 AADL files to see how that model uses AGREE annexes, VERDICT annexes, and VERDICT properties.

-You can invoke VERDICT's functionality from the Verdict pulldown menu.
+You can invoke VERDICT's functionality from the Verdict pulldown menu (in the OSATE application toolbar).
 First click on a project's name in the AADL Navigator pane to make it the currently selected project, then pull down the Verdict menu and run the appropriate back-end tools (MBAA, MBAS, CRV, etc.).

 Our plugin will use Docker Java API calls to pull the appropriate Docker image from Docker Hub (only if the image isn't already in your Docker's local cache), start a temporary Docker container to run the MBAA or CRV command, and then display any output from that command.